 Once the Automatic Program command is initiated, the next WE pulse causes a transition to an active programming operation.
-Addresses are latched on the falling edge, and data are internally latched on the rising edge of the $\overline{WE}$ or $\overline{CE}$ , whichever happens first.
-The rising edge of $\overline{WE}$ or $\overline{CE}$ , whichever happens first, also begins the programming operation.
+Addresses are latched on the falling edge, and data are internally latched on the rising edge of the WE or CE, whichever happens first.
+The rising edge of WE or CE, whichever happens first, also begins the programming operation.
 The system is not required to provide further controls or timings.
 The device will automatically provide an adequate internally generated program pulse and verify margin.

-The device provides Q2, Q3, Q5, Q6, Q7, and RY/BY to determine the status of a write operation.
-If the program operation was unsuccessful, the data on Q5 is "1"(see Table 7), indicating the program operation exceed internal timing limit.
+The device provides Q2, Q3, Q5, Q6, Q7 to determine the status of a write operation.
+If the program operation was unsuccessful, the data on Q5 is "1" (see Table 6), indicating the program operation exceed internal timing limit.
 The automatic programming operation is completed when the data read on Q6 stops toggling for two consecutive read cycles and the data on Q7 and Q6 are equivalent to data written to these two bits, at which time the device returns to the Read mode(no program verify command is required).

-BYTE PROGRAM COMMAND SEQUENCE
+WORD/BYTE PROGRAM COMMAND SEQUENCE

 The device programs one byte of data for each program operation.
 The command sequence requires four bus cycles, and is initiated by writing two unlock write cycles, followed by the program set-up command.
 The program address and data are written next, which in turn initiate the Embedded Program algorithm.
 The system is not required to provide further controls or timings.
 The device automatically generates the program pulses and verifies the programmed cell margin.
-Table 1 shows the address and data requirements for the byte program command sequence.
+Table 3 shows the address and data requirements for the byte program command sequence.

 When the Embedded Program algorithm is complete, the device then returns to reading array data and addresses are no longer latched.
-The system can determine the status of the program operation by using Q7, Q6, or RY/ $\overline{\text{BY}}$ .
+The system can determine the status of the program operation by using Q7, or Q6.
 See "Write Operation Status" for information on these status bits.